 Along with his outstanding glovework, Fox’s role as team leader on and off the field earned him the AL Most Valuable Player award, despite offensive numbersFox struck out only 13 times in 624 at-bats. (.306 average, two home runs, 70 RBIs) that on paper weren’t going to knock any voters off their chairs.

-The Game One blowout was but an aberration for what was to follow, thanks largely to Dodger reliever Larry Sherry.
+The Game One blowout was but an aberration for what was to follow, thanks largely to Los Angeles reliever Larry Sherry.

 And what of the vaunted White Sox running game?
-It was go-go-gone, as Dodger catcher Johnny Roseboro kept Aparicio and Company constantly in check; in fact, the Dodgers out-stole the White Sox, 5-2.
+It was go-go-gone, as Los Angeles catcher Johnny Roseboro kept Aparicio and Company constantly in check; in fact, the Dodgers out-stole the White Sox, 5-2.

-And for the first generation of Los Angeles Dodger baseball fans, there would be basking in both the Southern California sun and the coming age of newfound Dodger dominance.
+And for the first generation of Los Angeles Dodgers baseball fans, there would be basking in both the Southern California sun and the coming age of newfound Dodger dominance.

 Forward to 1960: A-Maz-ing!
 The Pittsburgh Pirates become one of the game's unlikeliest champions with a historic walk-off home run by Bill Mazeroski.